Rescue ship plucks 85 from the sea as Richard Gere shines light on migrant plight

 They had come from Senegal, Mali, Ivory Coast and Sudan.
 Among them are five women and 15 children, the youngest aged one year.

-"It was the start of our third day at sea," said a young woman as she clambered aboard Ocean Viking, operated by French NGOs SOS Mediterranee and Doctors without Borders (MSF).
+"It was the start of our third day at sea," said a young woman as she clambered aboard Ocean Viking.

 Hollywood star Richard Gere joined the Spanish charity ship Open Arms keeping a media spotlight on the 121 stranded migrants on board, waiting for European nations to agree to take them in